Big Water, UT

 People in Big Water, UT have an average commute time of 19.1 minutes, and they drove alone to work.
 Car ownership in Big Water, UT is higher than the national average, with an average of 3 cars per household.

-This chart shows the percentage of owner in Big Water, UT compared it's parent and neighboring geographies.
+The chart underneath the paragraph shows the property taxes in Big Water, UT compared to it's parent and neighbor geographies.

 View Data